Market Segmentation Trees: Numerical Experiments

-Finally, we evaluate the CMT and MNLKM algorithms on 10 different datasets generated under the $K$-means clustering ground truth model in order to assess whether our CMT algorithm can accurately model choice behavior even when choices are generated through ground truth models other than CMTs.
+We next evaluate the CMT and MNL-KM algorithms on 10 different datasets generated under the $K$-means clustering ground truth model.
 The prediction errors incurred by the algorithms on the test sets are visualized in Figure \ref{fig:simboxmnlkm}.
-We first observe that MNLKM accurately recovers the response probability distributions specified by the ground truth model when the number of clusters $K$ is suitably large.
-However, we also observe that the CMT attains competitive predictive performance when trained to a suitably large depth of 5 (with the same number of leaves as $K$ used in MNLKM).
+We first observe that MNL-KM accurately recovers the response probability distributions specified by the ground truth model when the number of clusters $K$ is suitably large.
+However, we also observe that the CMT attains competitive predictive performance when trained to a suitably large depth of 5 (with the same number of leaves as $K$ used in MNL-KM).
 The CMT is therefore able to overcome the potential model misspecification introduced by the $K$-means clustering ground truth model.
 The CMT's robustness to model misspecification may be explained in part by its nonparametric decision tree splits, which permit the CMT to flexibly capture highly irregular mappings from contexts to market segments.
-Also, as explained in the previous section, the CMT training algorithm is designed to yield a market segmentation which attains high choice prediction accuracy.
+Also, the CMT training algorithm is designed to yield a market segmentation which attains high choice prediction accuracy.

-Overall, our experiments on the synthetic datasets demonstrate that CMTs reliably find market segmentations which accurately model choice behavior.
-We observe on the context-free MNL ground truth datasets that CMTs are robust to overfitting, and we observe on the CMT and $K$-means clustering ground truth datasets that our CMT training procedure reliably estimates the underlying choice probability distributions even when faced with potential model misspecification.
+{ Finally, we believe that market segments defined by CMTs are typically more interpretable than those defined by the MNL-KM method, as we will describe at the end of Section \ref{sec:Swissmetro}. }